 It can also be used as a substantive/noun, pelotudez, referring to something that is stupid or dumb.

 Are you interested in more Spanish-speaking slang?
 Check out one of the most popular posts on Becci Abroad: 10 phrases of Cuban slang you should know before visiting Cuba.

 Mina means a girl or a woman, however, it has kind of a negative sound to it.
 So, you should watch out for whom you use it!

 Referring to a woman as a mina indirectly indicates that you are annoyed and think little of them.

 Chamuyar is a very popular slang word in Argentina, and it refers to the act of seducing or persuading somebody.

 It is most often used in relation to flirting or hitting on somebody – mostly, men hitting on women.
-But it can also just mean to speak with the intension of persuading without having a solid argument.
+But it can also just mean speaking with the intention of persuading without having a solid argument.

-The word can also be used as an adjective: A person that is practicing the act of chamuyar is called a chamuyero in slang in Argentina.
+The word can also be used as an adjective: A person who is practicing the act of chamuyar is called a chamuyero in slang in Argentina.

 #5 Dar bola or no dar bola?